 Want to learn about permaculture and volunteer your time to a worthy cause?

 Contact us to learn about volunteering here!
-We accept volunteers for 2-4 week periods.
+We accept volunteers for any length of time.

 If you want to stay long-term as a resident/community member, you must start by first volunteering for one month.
 After that you may become a resident, and after 6 months and review, a community member.

 If you're interested in coming, please fill out the volunteer questionnaire here.

 Read more about the differences between being a volunteer, and being a community member, here.

 We are a permaculture fruit forest project in southeast Ecuador!
 Our goal is to be a successful example for other farms in the area to trust in sustainable methods of farming.
 We already produce many plantains, bananas, and other fruits, and are currently planting dozens of varieties of exotic fruits from South America and all over the world.

 We offer a work-exchange volunteer program where you receive accommodation in exchange for 20 hours of various farm tasks per week.
 This is a great opportunity to learn about tropical fruit growing and permaculture.